Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Pain Development: Stiffness and dysfunction often lead to pain

-Maitland Mobilization Grades
+Maitland Mobilisation Grades

-Grade I Mobilization
+Grade I Mobilisation

 Characteristics: